 Factory-filled antifreeze is newly obligated under the HSP Regulation.
-It was not previously reported to an Industry Funded Organization (Stewardship Ontario or "SO") or Industry Stewardship Organization (Automotive Materials Stewardship or "AMS") under the Waste

-Diversion Transition Act, 2016.
+It was not previously reported to an Industry Funded Organization (Stewardship Ontario or "SO") or Industry Stewardship Organization (Automotive Materials Stewardship or "AMS") under the Waste Diversion Transition Act, 2016.

-Car manufacturers who are the obligated producers for factory-filled antifreeze and do not know the actual weight are expected to use the WCFs for factory filled antifreeze created by the Used Oil Management Association of Canada (UOMAs).
-See Table 2.
+Obligated producers for factory-filled antifreeze who do not know the actual weight are expected to use the WCFs for factory filled antifreeze created by the Used Oil Management Association of Canada (UOMAs), see Table 2 for more information.